Fully Turnkey Powers of Attorney Within a Week: Drafting, Translation, and Apostille With a 100% Guarantee*

 Leave a request for a consultation, we will answer within a day

-Information and services outlined on this page do not constitute legal services, legal advice, or legal representation under the Law Society Act in Ontario.
-The service provider is not a registered paralegal or a lawyer or a notary, does not pretend to be them, and is not licensed by the Law Society of Ontario.
+The information and services described on this page do not constitute legal advice, legal services, or legal representation as defined under the Law Society Act of Ontario.
+We are not licensed lawyers, paralegals, or notaries, do not present ourselves as such, and are not licensed by the Law Society of Ontario.